-If this option is not specified, a the first supported hash format found is selected.
-Typically this is MD5, however, if you are on a FIPS-compliant system and using a version of Python less than 3.9, SHA1 or SHA256 will be chosen as the default.
-Python 3.9 and onwards clients will always default to MD5, even in FIPS mode, unless otherwise specified with the --hash-format option.
+If this option is omitted, the first supported hash format found is selected.
+Typically this is MD5, however, on a FIPS-compliant system using a version of Python older than 3.9, SHA1 or SHA256 is chosen as the default.
+Python 3.9 and onwards clients always default to MD5, even in FIPS mode.